10yard/dkafe/readme.md

 ## Automatically generated roms

 DKAFE comes with a default frontend built from various patches of the original **dkong.zip** (US Set 1) arcade rom.
+The original rom is required for the patching to work,  it is not provided with the software.
+All patch files are included with the software in the **\patch folder.
+Credit is given to the original authors below.

 Not all of the roms feature in the default frontend though.
 I have purposely left out some of the crumbier hacks e.g. dkong2m, dkongnad, dkongpac.

-All patch files are included with the software in the patch folder.

-The original Donkey Kong rom is not provided with the software and must be obtained and placed into the **dkafe/roms** folder as dkong.zip.

 #### By Jon Wilson (me)
  - DK Who and the Daleks (dkongwho)